tlinkowski/UniJ/README.md

 The problems with these options are as follows:

-1. If your users themselves use JDK 11's, Guava's or Eclipse's `Collection`s:
+1. If your users themselves use JDK 9's, Guava's or Eclipse's `Collection`s:
     -   you're wasting potential by not using the best `Collection` implementations available
     -   you're introducing inconsistency regarding which `Collection` implementations are used in your users' app/library

 2. This would be a really bad option, because — by bundling with an external library — you'd impose a heavy dependency on your users.
-Even worse, if they already used one (e.g. Guava), and you bundled with another (e.g. Eclipse Collections), they'd end up with **both**!

-To sum up, as a library maintainer, the choice of `Collection` implementations **shouldn't be yours**.
-It's the same as with logging - you shouldn't choose the logging backend, and should only program to a **facade** like [SLF4J](https://www.slf4j.org/).
+To sum up, as a library maintainer, the *choice* of `Collection` implementations **shouldn't be yours**.
+It's the same as with logging - you shouldn't choose the logging *backend*, and should only program to a **facade** like [SLF4J](https://www.slf4j.org/).
 That's *precisely* what UniJ lets you do with respect to `Collection` factory methods.

 You have two options here: